LJacobDev/ljacobdev.github.io/README.md

 I've been spending a couple of years intensively learning web development technologies, but now it is time to show what I can do.

-This area is undergoing development and will be experincing frequent updates over the next while.
+This area is undergoing development and will be experiencing frequent updates over the next while.